Ethan-Naiye/Ethan-naiye.github.io/_pages/about.md

 You can find my CV here: [Zihan Yu's CV](../assets/Curriculum_Vitae.pdf)

-I am also looking for potential research assistant/research intern opportunities in these fields.
+I am always looking for potential research intern/colaboration opportunities in these fields.
+If you are interested to chat with me, please feel free to drop me an email.